fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 *outDir* tells where the compiled code should be placed.

 *module* tells the compiler that we want to use *CommonJS* modules in the compiled code.
-This means we can use the old *require* syntax instead of the *import* one, which is not supported in older versions of *Node*, such as version 10.
+This means we can use the old *require* syntax instead of the *import* one, which is not supported in older versions of *Node*.

 *strict* is a shorthand for multiple separate options:
 <i>noImplicitAny, noImplicitThis, alwaysStrict, strictBindCallApply, strictNullChecks, strictFunctionTypes and strictPropertyInitialization</i>.